oriondream/pi_x_tool/README.md

 # Prerequisites #

+1. The compiling machine and the Raspberry Pi must be on the same network.

-1. Enable SSH on the Raspberry Pi
+2. Enable SSH on the Raspberry Pi
    ```
    sudo raspi-config
    ```